TatjanaChernenko/TatjanaChernenko/README.md

 3. **LexRank-based Text Summarization with Semantic Similarity Enhancements** Research project on extractive summarization extending LexRank with semantic-similarity features to improve sentence ranking and summary quality in longer documents.
    GitHub: [Text Summarization with LexRank](https://github.com/TatjanaChernenko/text_summarization_LexRank_modified_ecnu)

+4.  **Dialogue Management: Improving Task-Oriented Conversational Agents with Deep Learning** Thesis in Computational Linguistics at Heidelberg University,Institute for Computational Linguistics supervised by Prof. Dr. Riezler and Dr. Vivi Nastase.
+Conversational AI-powered interfaces have become a top priority for many companies.
+Automated solutions save money, improve the quality of services and support the workers in their regular tasks.
+Technical software support is one of the industry fields that can benefit from usage of intelligent agents.
+AI systems with very specific knowledge in a narrow domain can automate regular tasks and support the workers by resolving technical issues.
+This thesis presents a development of such an AI-powered interface SmartSupport that combines strengths of the retrieval and neural models.
+SmartSupport can be used as an independent system or be integrated into a conversational agent as an underlying Question Answering System, improving its performance in a semantically restricted conversational space of technical software issues.

 ## Archived Additional Technical Repositories